Finhaven/EIPs/EIPS/eip-status-codes.md

 Other schemes have been explored, including `bytes32` and `uint8`.
 They worked reasonably well, but not as cleanly. `uint8` feels much closer to HTTP status codes, does not break as cleanly as a square table (256 doesn't look as nice in base 10).

+### Multiple Returns

+While there may be cases where packing a byte array of ESCs may make sense, the simplest, most forwards-compatible method of transmission is as the first value of a variadic return.

+Familiarity is also a motivating factor.
+A consistent position and encoding together follow the principle of least surprise.
+It is both viewable as a "header" in the HTTP analogy, or like the "tag" in BEAM tagged tupples.

 ### Human Readable